21 Headless CMS Platforms That You Should Check Out

 • There is only one central installation option on a server.
 It can be challenging to deal with multiple applications.

-Pricing: Has a forever free plan option.
+Pricing: It has a forever-free plan option.

 G2 Rating: 5/5